AWS S3 Encryption

 • Allows keys to be temporarily disabled and re-enabled.

-• Allows keys to be rotated regularly.
+• Allows keys to be rotated regularly (automatic annual rotation or on-demand rotation).

-• Security controls in AWS KMS can help meet encryption-related compliance requirements..
+• Security controls in AWS KMS can help meet encryption-related compliance requirements.

 • SSE-KMS enables separate permissions for the use of an envelope key (that is, a key that protects the data’s encryption key) that provides added protection against unauthorized access to the objects in S3.